by Natalie Finn | Fri., Jul. 19, 2019 10:00 AM

 Asked about his notorious past, she said, "I reject strongly the label of my husband as a womanizer.
 I know him.
 I know the tremendous respect he has for me, and for his daughters, and for his mother.
 I think that says it all."

-It also says that, once upon a time, there were no limits to the crushing power of the Kennedy dynasty.
+It also says that, once upon a time, there were no limits to the influence of the Kennedy dynasty.
 But all reigns come to an end eventually.

 (Originally published April 5, 2018, at 7 a.m.
 PT)

 This content is available customized for our international audience.
 Would you like to view this in our US edition?

 This content is available customized for our international audience.
 Would you like to view this in our Canadian edition?

 This content is available customized for our international audience.
 Would you like to view this in our UK edition?